Great Bradley Hall of Fame

 Lola dies after having her baby, and not long after, Bradley is found dead.
 Collier said that he and Bradley were fighting, and Bradley pulled a gun.
 They struggled, the gun went off, and Bradley was killed.

-Cecil was older brother to Fred (above) as was (probably) in the Royal Engineers in WWI.
+Cecil was younger brother to Fred (see above) as was (probably) in the Royal Engineers in WWI.

-He survived WWI but his only son, Leonard Webb died in WWII, in Italy as a POW.
-He is buried at the WWII Caserta memorial cemetery.
-Leonard played for the Great Bradley football team.
+Cecil survived WWI.
+His only son Leonard played for the Great Bradley football team.
+Leonard Webb died in WWII, in Italy as a POW.
+Leonard is buried at the WWII Caserta memorial cemetery.

-In the 1891 census Cecil, aged 2 and was living at Thurlow Road, Great Bradley with his father Samuel WEBB a builder born in Clare; his mother Catherine born in Little Thurlow, sisters Frances Alice and Ethel and brother Fred , all born in Great Bradley.
+In the 1891 census Cecil, aged 2 and was living at Thurlow Road, Great Bradley with his father Samuel WEBB a builder born in Clare; his mother Catherine born in Little Thurlow, sisters Frances Alice and Ethel all born in Great Bradley, and brother Fred born in Thurlow.

 In the 1911 census he is living in Thurlow and working as a bricklayer.